Skip advert

 Advertisement

-There are two batteries offered in the Fiat 500; the first is a 24kWh unit that has a maximum claimed range of 118 miles on the WLTP test cycle.
-You’re probably looking at nearer 100 miles in real world conditions, so you’ll have to decide if that limited range suits your lifestyle.
+There are two batteries offered in the Fiat 500.
+The first is a 24kWh unit with a maximum claimed range of 118 miles on the WLTP test cycle.
+However, in real-world conditions, you’re probably looking at nearer 100 miles, so you’ll have to decide if that limited range suits your lifestyle.

 Advertisement - Article continues below

-Thankfully, the 500 is also available with a 42kWh battery that boosts the electric city car’s range up to a much more usable 199 miles.
-That’s more than the MINI Electric, Honde e or Ora Funky Cat will cover on a single charge.
+Thankfully, the 500 is also available with a 42kWh battery that boosts the electric city car’s range up to a much more usable 193 miles.
+That’s a little further than the MINI Cooper E, the same as the entry-level Ora 03 Pure+, but a little short of the 44kWh Citroen e-C3.

-During our three-way test between the 500, Honda e and MINI Electric, the Fiat covered four miles per kWh – just ahead of the Honda at 3.8mi/kWh and the MINI covering 3.6mi/kWh.
+During our three-way test between the 500 (and now defunct) Honda e and MINI Electric, the Fiat covered four miles per kWh – just ahead of the Honda at 3.8mi/kWh and the MINI at 3.6mi/kWh.

 Insurance